Nkt786/soothingflavor/README.md

 - Next.js team for the amazing framework
 - Tailwind CSS for the utility-first CSS framework
 - Prisma team for the excellent ORM
+- shadcn/ui for the beautiful component library
 - All contributors and supporters

 ---
-available commands
-# Development
-npm run dev              # Start dev server (port 3001) npm run build           # Build for production npm run start           # Start production server npm run lint            # Run linting

-# Database
-npm run db:studio       # Open Prisma Studio npm run db:migrate      # Run migrations
-npm run db:seed:simple  # Seed with sample data

-# Utilities
-npm run clean           # Clean build files npm run dev:free        # Kill port 3001 and start dev **Built with ❤️ for healthy living and wellness**
+**Built with ❤️ for healthy living and wellness**
-"# soothing_flavor"